 - Fresh Spinach - adding spinach gives color to most green smoothies and adds lots of nutrients like vitamins A, C, K, folate, and potassium, and it is also a great source of fiber.
 Use baby spinach for a more delicate flavor and added creaminess.
 You may also use frozen spinach.

 - Frozen Banana - yum!
-Most smoothies use bananas for two reasons, creaminess, and natural sweetness, but let's not forget that it also adds more tropical notes!
+Most smoothies use bananas for two reasons: creaminess and natural sweetness, but let's not forget that they also add more tropical notes!

 - Coconut milk - no tropical-inspired smoothie is complete without a coconut drink.
 Use light coconut milk to keep the calories low.